European Currency Unit: Symbol and name

-Although the acronym for ECU is formed from the English name of the unit, écu was a family of gold coins minted during the reign Louis IX of France.
-The name of ECU's successor, the euro, was chosen because the name did not favor any single language, nation, or historical period.
+Although the acronym for ECU is formed from the English name of the unit, the écu was a family of gold coins minted during the reign of Louis IX of France.
+The name of the ECU's successor, the euro, was chosen because the name did not favor any single language, nation, or historical period.

 Coins and notes

 As the ECU was only an electronic unit of account and not a full currency, it did not have any official coins or notes that could be used for everyday transactions.
 However, various European countries and organizations like the European Parliament made commemorative and mock-up coins and notes.
 A common theme on the coins was usually celebrating European unity, such as celebrating membership of the European Union.